 The part of the page that is above the fold will always be red, as that is always seen by everyone who opens the URL, even if they do not scroll at all.
 If you have a black part at the bottom of the heatmap, it means that nobody has scrolled to see it.
 If the percentage is above 0% but small, it would be a color closer to blue.

-2. Clicks will show you on which elements your visitors have clicked.
+2. Clicks will show you which elements your visitors have clicked on.

 3. Mouse Movement will allow you to see where on your landing page the visitors spend the most time.

 NOTE: If you are having trouble viewing heatmap data, try clearing your browser cache and disabling ad-blockers, as they might interfere.

 NOTE: Heatmaps are not available for AMP landing pages.